ghvillasboas/UIDeviceHardware/README.md

 General considerations
 -------------------------
 * Uses a more low level system information extractor for better performance
-* This will be a constantly revised source for new devices released by Apple
+* This will be a constantly revised source for new devices released by Apple (last update: 12/30/2013)
 * Supports even the simulator if needed (x86_64/Simulator/UIDeviceHardwareGenericTypeUnknown)

-Live example
+Live examples
 -------------------------

     if ([UIDeviceHardware genericDeviceType] == UIDeviceHardwareGenericTypePhone35 ||